-On the following pages, each Burman University program of study is listed in the left column of the following tables.
+In the following table, each Burman University program of study is listed in the left column of the following tables.
 The middle column, "Alberta Required Courses" contains a list of subjects needed for entrance.
 The "Notes" column contains additional information for admission.

-FACULTY/PROGRAM ALBERTA REQUIRED COURSES NOTES OR SUPPLEMENTARY REQUIREMENTS BA Behavioural Science (4 year) English 30-1 Math 30-11 (60%) or Math 30-22 (70%) THREE Approved courses at the 30 level of which ONE may be an Approved Option BA Business Administration (3 year) English 30-1 Math 30-1 THREE Approved courses at the 30 level of which ONE may be an Approved Option BA General Arts (3 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option BA International Studies (4 year) English 30-1 Math 30-1 ONE Approved Humanities 30-1 level course TWO Approved courses at the 30 level of which ONE may be an Approved Option BA Music (3 or 4 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option Audition and Music Theory Evaluation BA Music: Bio-Medical Track English 30-1 Biology 30 Chemistry 30 Math 30-1 ONE Approved course at the 30 level, may be an Approved Option Audition and Music Theory Evaluation BA Music: Music Therapy Track English 30-1 Math 30-1 (60%) or Math 30-2 (70%) THREE Approved course at the 30 level of which ONE may be an Approved Option Audition and Music Theory Evaluation BA Religious Studies Religious Studies (3 or 4 year) Pre-Professional Track (4 year) Pre-Professional Youth Leadership (4 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option A current Vulnerable Sector Check Bachelor Business Administration (BBA) (4 year) All Tracks English 30-1 Math 30-1 THREE Approved courses at the 30 level of which ONE may be an Approved Option BEd Elementary (4 year) English 30-1 Math 30-1 (60%) or Math 30-2 (70%) ONE Approved Humanities 30-1 ONE Approved Lab Science 30 ONE approved 30 level course Security Clearance Certificate See in the Academic Calendar.
-The Policy is under: • BEd Initial Admission • Field Experience BEd Secondary (4 year) Biology Specialization English 30-1 Math 30-1 Biology 30 Chemistry 30 ONE other 30 level course A current Vulnerable Sector Check Required for: • BEd Initial Admission • Field Experience
+FACULTY/PROGRAM ALBERTA REQUIRED COURSES NOTES OR SUPPLEMENTARY REQUIREMENTS BA Behavioural Science (4 year) English 30-1 Math 30-11 (60%) or Math 30-22 (70%) THREE Approved courses at the 30 level of which ONE may be an Approved Option BA Business Administration (3 year) English 30-1 Math 30-1 THREE Approved courses at the 30 level of which ONE may be an Approved Option BA General Arts (3 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option BA International Studies (4 year) English 30-1 Math 30-11 (60%) or Math 30-22 (70%) ONE Approved Humanities 30-1 level course TWO Approved courses at the 30 level of which ONE may be an Approved Option BA Music (3 or 4 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option Audition and Music Theory Evaluation BA Religious Studies Religious Studies (3 or 4 year) Pre-Professional Track (4 year) Pre-Professional Youth Leadership (4 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option A current Vulnerable Sector Check Bachelor Business Administration (BBA) (4 year) All Tracks English 30-1 Math 30-11 THREE Approved courses at the 30 level of which ONE may be an Approved Option BEd Elementary (4 year) English 30-1 Math 30-11 (60%) or Math 30-22 (70%) ONE Approved Humanities 30-1 ONE Approved Lab Science 30 ONE approved 30 level course A current Vulnerable Sector Check Required for: • BEd Initial Admission • Field Experience BEd Secondary (4 year) Biology Specialization English 30-1 Math 30-11 Biology 30 Chemistry 30 ONE other 30 level course A current Vulnerable Sector Check Required for: • BEd Initial Admission • Field Experience BEd Secondary (4 year) English Specialization Music Specialization Religious Studies Specialization English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option A current Vulnerable Sector Check Required for: • BEd Initial Admission • Field Experience BEd Secondary (4 year) Mathematics Specialization English 30-1 Math 30-11 An Approved Science 30 or Math 31 TWO approved courses at the 30 level of which ONE may be an Approved Option A current Vulnerable Sector Check Required for: • BEd Initial Admission • Field Experience